How Law Enforcement Employs Social Media Monitoring Tools

 Believe it or not, social networking is providing officers new avenues and tools to help solve crimes.
 Because so many people now have such large online presences, investigators can gain new tips and insights into crimes committed in their communities.

 Finding People Who Need Help

 Not only can police use social media to solve crimes, but they can also use it to help find missing, endangered or distressed people.
 What people post on their sites can often provide helpful insight into their state of mind and their intentions.

 Social media can also give law enforcement officers important clues as to where runaways or people who are in distress may be headed.
-By looking at friends lists, 'likes', posts and comments, police can establish a reasonable idea of their plans.
+By looking at friends lists, 'likes,' posts and comments, police can establish a reasonable idea of their plans.

 An important step toward solving a crime is establishing trust in the community.
 A new way police are able to accomplish that goal is by creating an online presence of their own.
-Social media outlets take community-oriented policing to a new level by providing quick, cheap and easy ways to get important information out to followers and concerned citizens.
+Social media outlets take community-oriented policing to a new level by providing quick, cheap, and easy ways to get important information out to followers and concerned citizens.

 Social media also provides an avenue to help humanize police departments and show that law enforcement officers are also members of the community they serve.
-Social media can be an effective way for agencies to highlight their officer's accomplishments, make announcements regarding enforcement campaigns and provide messages about safety.
+Social media can be an effective way for agencies to highlight their officers' accomplishments, make announcements regarding enforcement campaigns, and provide messages about safety.

 It can also be used to ask followers for tips on crimes or provide important warnings or alerts regarding missing children or suspected criminals who may be on the loose.

-Of course, in order to solve crimes and maintain trust in the community, agencies have to make sure they have the right people working for them.
+Of course, to solve crimes and maintain trust in the community, agencies have to make sure they have the right people working for them.
 Law enforcement agencies have long conducted extensive and thorough background investigations on their job applicants.
 Sites like Facebook have allowed background investigators to gain new and valuable insight into the character of their law enforcement candidates.

 Job applicants for law enforcement and other sensitive positions would be well advised to clean up their social networking pages in advance, even before applying.
 During the application process, many departments will have an investigator sit down with the applicant and have them log into their Facebook page.